peytonrb/peytonrb/README.md

 # 💫 About Me:
 Hi!
-I'm Peyton, a Computer Science and Game Design student at the <br>University of Central Florida.
-I specialize in languages used in game engines,<br>specifically C# and C++, however I am well-versed in Java and Javascript<br>as well.
+I'm Peyton, a Computer Science and Game Design student at the University of Central Florida.
+I specialize in languages used in game engines, specifically C# and C++, however I am well-versed in Java and Javascript as well.

 <!--
 - 🌱 I’m currently learning level design and deep learning!